St Issey Parish Council 13/05/2024

 St Issey Parish Council (the Council) is a local authority funded largely by public money and is responsible for ensuring its financial business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively.

-In discharging this overall responsibility the Council is also responsible for ensuring that there is a sound system of internal control which facilitates the effective exercise of the Council’s functions and which includes arrangements for the management of risk.
+In discharging this overall responsibility the Council is also responsible for ensuring that there is a sound system of internal control which facilitates the effective exercise of the Council’s functions and which includes arrangements for the management of risk, including measures to detect fraud and corruption.

 The Council is required to review at least annually the effectiveness of its system of financial control.
 This is informed by the work of the internal auditor and Councillors, who have responsibility for the development and maintenance of the internal audit environment, and also any comments made by the external auditors in their annual report.